WE HAVE MOVED!

 - You can combine searches with our filters, choosing from a number of search options (including Language, Property Type, or Writing Style).

-This is a growing project that has now involved more than fifty talented team members over the past two years.
-In summer 2014, our team surveyed and documented graffiti still extant in Herculaneum.
-In summer 2015, we led a workshop on the ancient Greek graffiti of Herculaneum and Pompeii at the Center for Hellenic Studies.
-We will return to the field in summer 2016.
+This is a growing project that has now involved more than fifty talented team members over the past three years.
+During the summers of 2014 and 2016, our team surveyed and documented graffiti still extant in Herculaneum.
+In summer 2015, we led a workshop on the ancient Greek graffiti of Herculaneum and Pompeii at the Center for Hellenic Studies, a scholarly institute of Harvard University, based in Washington DC.

-At present, the search engine and database are under construction, so searches are limited to two city-blocks in Pompeii (Regio I, Insula 8 and Regio VII, Insula 12), and a representative sample from Herculaneum (ca. 80 graffiti from across the site).
-As of September 2015, our team has edited and digitized more than 600 ancient graffiti.
-We are now bringing them online as we continue to refine further search capabilities.
+The search engine and database are constantly being updated and expanded.
+At present, users can search nearly all the ancient graffiti of Herculaneum as well as graffiti from the Lupanar of Pompeii and Regio I, Insula 8 in Pompeii.
+As of September 2016, our team has edited and digitized more than 1100 ancient graffiti.
+We are bringing them online as we continue to refine further search capabilities.
 More will be available as the project progresses.
 Check out also the copyright-free, open access, freely editable map of Herculaneum we created for OpenStreetMap.

 The Ancient Graffiti Project is a contributing member to, and works in conjunction with, the Epigraphic Database Roma and EAGLE Europeana.
 We are grateful to the Soprintendenza Speciale di Beni Culturali for allowing us to work with this material.